The Lost Gamer

 Platform Supported: PlayStation 4, Xbox One, Microsoft Windows, Classic Mac OS, Linux, Wii U

-Launching a rocket from almost scratch – this is what the Kerbal space program is all about.
+Launching a rocket from almost scratch is what the Kerbal Space Program is all about.
 This is No Man’s Sky stripped down to the bare basics and minus the randomly generated world.

-You need serious analytical skills to launch the first rocket and engineer further space travel.
-The core gameplay is about launching rockets to the moon and to the rest of the solar system with added survival features too.
+You need analytical severe skills to launch the first rocket and engineer further space travel.
+The core gameplay is about launching rockets to the moon and to the rest of the solar system, with added survival features too.

 Challenges are aplenty, requiring you to collect resources, craft parts, and most importantly, get the orbital trajectory just right.
 Definitely one of the best Minecraft alternatives around if you’re looking for a 5-10 hour small game.
 It’s a cool educational tool too.